 If there are no children, then the issue is a lot clearer.
 If the parents are alive, the donation entre époux enables the surviving spouse to receive the whole estate, where otherwise (in the absence of inheritance planning) the parents would be entitled to up to half of it.

 Where there are neither children nor parents alive it still enables a surviving spouse to prevent 'family heirlooms' being inherited by brothers and sisters.

 4.10.3.
 Gift Procedure

 If you wish to make a donaton entre époux you should contact your local notaire who will be able to process the transaction.
 You can do so yourself by way of a will, but you would be well advised to get professional advice from a good notaire.

-Whilst the use of a donaton entre époux is simple and effective, the same effect could also be obtained through the use of a will.
+Whilst the use of a donaton entre époux is simple and effective, much could also be obtained through the use of a Will.
 However, in either case it pays to ensure careful drafting.

 A donaton entre époux can later be rescinded by one or both of the parties, provided it does not form part of a marriage contract.
 Where it occurs unilaterally, the notaire is under no obligation to advise the other party.

 Indeed, they are bound by a code of professional secrecy so would be unable to divulge any such change of heart on the part of one of the spouses.
 The gift is also automatically annulled on divorce.